chrisbrickhouse/voweltrajectories/README.md

 f2.n = 4
 ```

-Using the ideal number found from the previous step, we uae `getdct()` to compute the coefficients.
+Using the ideal number found from the previous step, we use `getdct()` to compute the coefficients.

 ``` r
 ## Get the DCT coefficient sets